ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/1-first-vs-project.md

 Click "Build" -> "Build Solution", your first Windows will compile succesfully.

-## Run your first Windows application
+## Run Your First Windows Application

 Use the green arrow to run the program you just compiled, and you'll see the  statement from your code correctly executed in the console.